 Joval-Utilities.jar does not bundle any JDBC drivers.
 To use the

-sql_object with the Joval Utilities, you must download the JDBC drivers, set up a Java CLASSPATH, and reference the main utility class,
+sql_object with the Joval Utilities, you must download the JDBC drivers, and reference them from the command-line using a Java property,

 connection_string entity of your

 sql_object is treated as a semicolon-delimited list of name/value pairs.
 The property names are case-sensitive.
 The database username and password can be set using properties called “user” or “userName”, and “password”.
 The properties “port” and “portNumber” can be used to specify a non-standard port number for the database connection.
 The properties “database”, “databaseName” and “SID” can all be used to set the database name.
 The JDBC connection URL will be constructed as:

 With the exception of the username and password, all property name/value pairs are passed directly to the JDBC driver as connection properties (e.g., you can specify a Windows login domain for MSSQL using the “domain” property).

 For MSSQL only, if no username and password are specified in the

 connection_string, single-sign-on (SSO) will be used for host-based scans, and the target host username and password will be used for network/remote scans.

 sql_object must match one of the supported enumerated versions from the table above.